brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 ### <a name="ExplorationRoles-Face"></a>Face

-Good in social encounters, particularly with convincing someone to do or believe something.
+<dfn>Faces</dfn> are good in social encounters, particularly with convincing someone to do or believe something.
 Usually requires a high Charisma stat and/or good scores in Persuasion, Deception, and Intimidation.

 Bards are known for being great Faces, but any character with a high Charisma score can achieve this.
 Paladins, Sorcerers, and Warlocks all need Charisma for class features, but Rogues, Fighters, and even Barbarians can all have high Charisma scores too, if built that way.
 Some subclasses, such as the Rune Knight Fighter, grant advantage on skill checks for social encounters, and they can be effective faces too.
 Other subclasses, like the Fey Wanderer or Samurai, grant bonuses to social skills based on other stats.

 ### <a name="ExplorationRoles-Infiltration"></a>Infiltration

-Stealth, breaking & entering, general trickery.
+<dfn>Infiltration characters</dfn> excel in stealth, breaking & entering, and general trickery.
 (Disarming traps falls here too.)
 Usually requires a high Dexterity stat and proficiency with Thieves' Tools.
 A decent Investigation skill can be really helpful too.

 There's one class that's all about this: Rogues.
 Every Rogue is good at this.
 Many other classes have subclasses with some Rogue-ish qualities, like the Trickery Cleric and Shadow Monk, but you can also build most characters to have these proficiencies, if desired.
 Some character backgrounds, such as Criminal, will grant proficiency in Thieves' Tools.